-Gestalt therapy has become a common psychological technique used by therapists to treat depression, low confidence, anxiety, and poor communication skills.
+Gestalt therapy has become a common form of psychotherapy to treat different presenting issues, including depression, low self-esteem, anxiety, substance misuse, stress, and relational difficulties.

 Let’s discuss a few different ways to find a Gestalt therapist near you.